SEA-PHAGES/pdm_utils/docs/source/tools/export.rst

 Csv or SeqIO option to filter data retrieved from the database.::

-    > python3 pdm_utils export Actinobacteriophage gb -f "phage.Cluster = A AND phage.Subcluster IS NOT NULL"
+    > python3 pdm_utils export Actinobacteriophage gb -w "phage.Cluster = A AND phage.Subcluster IS NOT NULL"

     > python3 pdm_utils export Actinobacteriophage csv --where "domain.Description LIKE %helix-turn-helix% OR gene.Notes = 'helix-turn-helix DNA binding protein'"